BPA and Testosterone: 5 Sources of Harmful Bisphenol A

 Stainless steel cans, however, are much safer alternatives.
 In general, there’s no BPA used in the linings, as there’s an aluminum alternatives.

 Few companies have also switched to BPA-free aluminum cans, such as Trader Joe’s, Eden Foods, and Muir Glen.
 Campbell’s has also said that they will switch to BPA free cans but they haven’t said when.
 In other words, they probably won’t.

 Obviously, your best bet is to make your own foods instead of eating canned goods and processed junk.

 Some old water pipes were also coated with BPA in order to extend their life.

-And it’s not a big co-incidence that traces of BPA, phthlates, and all kinds of endocrine disruptors have been found in the U.S tap water in numerous studies.
+And it’s not a big co-incidence that traces of BPA, phthalates, and all kinds of endocrine disruptors have been found in the U.S tap water in numerous studies.

 Although I live in Finland, and here’s one of the cleanest tap waters in the world.
 It’s still contaminated with a wide variety of estrogen mimics.

-That’s why I’ve been using a tap filter similar to this one for a long time now.
+That’s why I’ve been using a tap filter for a long time now.

 If you’re from U.S (where the water supply is in much worse condition), I would highly recommend you to get a filter of some kind.

 Bisphenol A is nothing to take lightly, as studies show that pretty much all of us are constantly exposed to high levels of this testosterone lowering man-made chemical.